Tech-TTGames/Tickets-Plus/README.md

 The command is limited to users with roles added to staff.
 The 'name' of the team is adjustable via /settings staffname.

-## Feature 3 - Strip Buttons
+## Feature 3 - Community Support

-Due to the main Tickets bot not facilitating permissions check withthe 'Close' and 'Close with Reason' buttons this bot will strip the buttons enabling the use of / command perms to limit access.
-Toggle with /setting stripbuttons.
+Adds selected roles to all tickets to allow for safe community support!
+This makes using volounteers as a help system without the discord forums even easier and safer!

 ### Minor Feature 1 - Message Discovery

 The bot will display previews of discord message links.
 Requires message content intent.

-### Minor Feature 2 - Community Support
+### Minor Feature 2 - Button Stripping

-Automatically adds roles to the channels created by the tracked users.
+Due to the main Tickets bot not facilitating permissions check withthe 'Close' and 'Close with Reason' buttons this bot will strip the buttons enabling the use of / command perms to limit access.
+Toggle with /setting stripbuttons.

 ## Setup